 Sharon holds a PhD in Theatre Studies from the Graduate School and University Center, City University of New York (CUNY).
 Her awards and grants include a Fulbright grant for doctoral studies, a Dan David post-doctoral award, a post-doctoral grant as member in a research team supported by GIF (German Israeli Foundation), a membership in a research group at the Mandel Scholion Interdisciplinary Research Center in the Humanities and Jewish Studies at the Hebrew University (2015-2016), and a research grant from the Israel Science Foundation (ISF) 2017-2021 for the project "The Art of Adaptation: The Theatre of Rina Yerushalmi and the Itim Ensemble."
+Her work on "Video Annotation" as part of this research project was featured in the exhibition "Primary Sources: Activating the Archive" at the TAU University Gallery (2022).

 In 2012 Sharon was chosen as a member of the Israel Young Academy, established by the Israel Academy of Sciences and Humanities.
 In this context she co-organized with Sibylle Baumbach from the German Young Academy two interdisciplinary symposia: ‘Big Data and the Future of Research in the Digital Age’ (Jerusalem 2015) and ‘Wo/Man, Mind, Machine’ (Berlin 2016).